-The final rule effective date of September 30, 2016 requires the ICAPCD to submit to the US EPA Administrator a final Mitigation Plan by September 30, 2018.
-The final Mitigation Plan submitted to CARB on September 21, 2018 should be forwarded to the US EPA Administrator by September 30, 2018, which falls within the 2 year required period.
+The final rule effective date of September 30, 2016 required the ICAPCD to submit to the US EPA Administrator its final Mitigation Plan by September 30, 2018.
+The final Mitigation Plan for Imperial County was submitted within the 2-year required period and subsequently reviewed by US EPA.
+This submittal represents the 1st update to the high wind mitigation plan.